Scientists Possibly Found A Black Hole So Big, It ‘Should Not Exist’

-Black holes remain one of science’s most confounding mysteries.
-Now, the puzzling scientific phenomenon has added even more mystery.
+Black holes remain one of science’s most confounding phenomena.
+Now, the puzzling region of spacetime has become shrouded in even more mystery.
 According to Quanta Magazine, black hole experts and astrophysicists are buzzing with the possible discovery of a new black hole.
 The catch?
-It is so incredibly large, that it shouldn’t exist by scientific standards.
+It is so incredibly large that it shouldn’t exist by current scientific standards.

 The possible black hole was discovered by the LIGO and Virgo gravitational wave detectors.
 Scientists claimed that they recently picked up the signal of a black hole with a mass of around double the previous largest black hole detected.

-Scientific consensus was the the upper limit of a mass of a colliding black hole was 50 suns.
-This was because of the way a black hole is formed when a star undergoes its death.
+Previously, scientific consensus was that the upper limit of a mass of a colliding black hole was 50 suns.
+This limit was established by looking at the way a black hole is formed when a star undergoes its death.
 A star with 65-130 solar masses would undergo a pair-instability supernova, completely annihilating the star.
 For those between 50-65 solar masses, the star would “pulsate” in a series of explosions until its mass decreased to around 50 suns.

 “The prediction is no black holes, not even a few” in this mass range, claimed Stan Woosley, an astrophysicist at the University of California, Santa Cruz.